mkessel007/genesis-toolbar-extras/readme.txt

 * Scribe SEO - Note: free plugin but a premium service! (we only support the free plugin!)
 * Dynamic Content Gallery (DCG) - free -- Used/recommended by older child themes like "Church", "Lifestyle 1.0" ...
 * WP-Cycle - free -- Note: used by some child themes like "Enterprise" or "Buster" ...

+= SEO Plugins supported by Genesis SEO Plugin Detection =
+* *since v1.1 of the plugin*
+* wpSEO by Sergej Müller (premium, see: wpseo.de)
+* WordPress SEO by Yoast (free)
+* All In One SEO Pack by Michael Torbert (free version)
+* All In One SEO Pack Pro by Michael Torbert (premium version)
+* SEO Ultimate by SEO Design Solutions (free)
+* HeadSpace2 by John Godley (free)
+* gdHeadSpace4 by Milan Pretovic of Dev4Press (free, fork of HeadSpace2!)
+* Platinum SEO Pack by Rajesh (free)
+* Greg's High Performance SEO by Greg Mulhauser (free)